The Future of Vehicles Is Autonomous

 Let’s Talk Fleet

-Analysing the potential benefits of autonomous vehicles within company fleets it is clear that there are areas where automated technology can replace or enhance the existing driver experience.
+Analysing the potential benefits of autonomous vehicles within company fleets, it is clear that there are areas where automated technology can replace or enhance the existing driving experience.
 Automated vehicles could be used to replace corporate fleets for deliveries or transporting goods and delivers routes can be automated and optimised with driverless vehicles delivering outwith the constraints of working hours.
 The embracement of autonomous technology within commercial vehicles has definitely been slower and it currently looks unlikely that driverless trucks will be employed on public infrastructure in the foreseeable future.